Krivo Magnetic Upright Bass Pickup (includes bonus Jack Mount)

 Krivo Pick-Ups is a small, homegrown company building handmade pickups in the USA (Portland, Oregon).

-Always looking to improve these pickups, as of January 2020, Jason has created a new mounting system.
-The 2020 Krivo pickup for upright bass now mounts on ANY bass with a heavy duty but lightweight brass L-bracket (no modification to bass is required: bracket attaches with included 3M™ Dual-Lock fastener).
+The Krivo pickup for upright bass now mounts on most ANY bass with a heavy duty but lightweight brass L-bracket (no modification to bass is required: bracket attaches with included 3M™ Dual-Lock adhesive-backed fastener).
 The new mounting system enables the Krivo to fit even basses with a very thin or even curved "cutaway" style fingerboards.
 The new mount keeps the pickup securely attached even with very forceful and aggressive playing—great for rockabilly and psychobilly players.
 Of course, it still includes our bonus items (like our jack mounting kit.)